SoftUni-Internal/interactive-content/EN/08-XML-Processing/02-jaxb.md

 `JAXBContext.newInstance(object.getClass())` creates an instance of JAXBContext.

-`object.getClass()` is the class that you want to export or import, for example User, Address, Employee.
+`object.getClass()` is the class that you want to export or import, for example, User, Address, Employee.

 [/slide]